ValSmith/AkkaPlayground/README.md

 # AkkaPlayground
-Playground with with Akka exercises
+Playground with Akka exercises.
+Additions of exercises are welcome.
+Do not push implementations of existing exercises.